Although the popularity of anime has increased, there are still some episodes that should not be watched in the presence of kids.

-The story is about a boy who rekindles his passion for music after being snoozing for a while and after being sent to school.
+The story is about a boy who rekindles his passion for music after snoozing for a while and being sent to school.

-The instrument at issue is also called the Shamisen that is a great variation from the ukulele or the acoustic guitar which is especially appealing if you love Asian culture.
+The instrument at issue is also called the Shamisen, which is a great variation on the ukulele or the acoustic guitar, and which is especially appealing if you love Asian culture.

 So far, it appears to be the perfect show for relaxation, with some important morals sprinkled throughout.

 Okay, this may be the only anime show I’d suggest to a wider audience because, for obvious reasons, if you’re interested in the genre.